marvync/marvync/README.md

 ### Hi there 👋

+I'm Marvyn.
+A physicist from Brazil.
+I work with optics and photonics, and I love data and analyticsI'm Surjith.
+A freelance Web Designer & Developer from Kerala, India.
+I design and develop websites, landing pages and applications for startups and enterprises..

 <!--
 **marvync/marvync** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.